eosnetworkfoundation/devrel/Templates/How-to-Use-ENF-Doc-Templates.md

 # How to Use ENF Doc Templates

 To submit your documentation to the EOS Network Foundation, create a fork of the receiving repository and then add work on your own fork.
-From there, do a PR from their fork to ours.
+From there, do a PR from your fork to the main branch.
+DevRel then reviews the PR, suggests changes, if any, and after approval the PR can be merged.

 ENF Templates use MarkDown language.